DUpdateSystem/UpgradeAll/README.md

 4. Now, return to Home page and go to `Apps` page, you can see all the updates of your installed / added apps / modules.

-- **The App market mode will automatically check for updates of your installed apps on open**
+- **The App market mode will automatically check upon open for updates of your installed apps**

 - You can also visit [here](https://github.com/DUpdateSystem/UpgradeAll/wiki) for a more detailed graphic tutorial.

 ## 🎈 Features
 - Get updates from multiple sources.
-- Download files via external downloader.
+- Download files with external downloader.
 - Highly customizable rules.
 - Modern and clean design.
-- Supports Android 5.0 to 12L (Android 12L not tested).
+- Support Android 5.0 to 12L (Android 12L not tested).

 ## ❓ FAQ
 During use of the application, you may encounter some problems, and this document may help you to solve them: [FAQ](https://github.com/DUpdateSystem/UpgradeAll/wiki/FAQ).

-## 💬 Communication Group
+## 💬 Communication Groups
-You can join our communication group by clicking cards below:
+You can join our communication groups by clicking cards below:
 [<img src="https://img.shields.io/badge/QQ-000000?style=for-the-badge" alt="Join us on QQ" height="30">](https://jq.qq.com/?_wv=1027&k=ZAOtKhuH)
 [<img src="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram" alt="Join us on Telegram" height="30">](https://t.me/DUpdateSystem)

 ## 📃 Developer Documentation
-All developer documentation for `UpgradeAll`, including the cloud directory structure, tracking entries, creating software source configurations, etc., is located in [Here](https://up-a.org/dev).
+All developer documentation for `UpgradeAll`, including the cloud directory structure, tracking entries, creating software source configurations, etc., is located [Here](https://up-a.org/dev).
 If you find any documentation missing or incorrect, please raise an [Issue](https://github.com/DUpdateSystem/UpgradeAll/issues).

 ## 😊 Acknowledgements